CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Exceptions/handle-block-exception/handle-block-exception-matching-type-name-block.md

 The [Comparison Type][ComparisonType Property] specifying the rules used to determine whether [Type Name][TypeName Property] is contained in the [Exception's][Exception Property] fully qualified `TypeName`.

-For information about the [supported values][ComparisonTypes] for the [Comparison Type][ComparisonType Property] property and examples of how it is determined whether two pieces of text match, please see [Text Equality][].
+For information about the [supported values][ComparisonTypes] for the [Comparison Type][ComparisonType Property] property and examples of how it is determined whether two pieces of text match, please see [Equality][].

 | | |
 |--------------------|---------------------------|